vedikaS-byte/fire-scars-and-social-impacts-analysis/README.md

-# Visualizing the Extent of the Palisades and Eaton Fires in Los Angeles County
+# Beyond the Burn: Fire Scars and Social Impacts of the Palisades and Eaton Fires

 ## Description
 In January 2025, Los Angeles County experienced two catastrophic fires: the Eaton and Palisades Fires.
 Each fire burned nearly 10,000 acres and forced thousands of residents to evacuate (Neuman, 2025).
 Strong Santa Ana winds intensified the fires, complicating containment efforts, as the flames not only funneled through mountain passes but also spread over ridges and into surrounding basins (Neuman, 2025).
 The fires caused widespread displacement, killed at least 28 people, destroyed over 16,000 structures, and inflicted significant ecological damage (Phillips, 2025).